muhamadhamdy/Udacity-final-project-Udagram/README.md

 ### Build job

-In the build job we are using the docker image created by circlec, for the steps we are installing node version 14.15 then downloading the code from our github repository using the checkout command, then we are installing the dependencies for the frontend using the commane ` npm run frontend:install `, then we are doing the same for the backend using the command  ` npm run api:install ` then we are linting the frontend using the root level package.json with the command `npm run frontend:lint`, finally we are building the frontend and the backend using the commands `npm run frontend:build` and `npm run backend:build` respectively.
+In the build job we are using the docker image created by circlec, for the steps we are installing node version 14.15 then downloading the code from our github repository using the checkout command, then we are installing the dependencies for the frontend using the commane ` npm run frontend:install `, then we are doing the same for the backend using the command  ` npm run api:install ` then we are linting the frontend using the root level package.json with the command `npm run frontend:lint`, finally we are building the frontend and the backend using the commands `npm run frontend:build` and `npm run api:build` respectively.

 ### Deploy job